maxitg/SetReplace/README.md

 #### "EventSelectionFunction"

-**`EventSelectionFunction`** allows one to evaluate local multiway systems.
+**`EventSelectionFunction`** allows one to evaluate multiway systems.
-Currently, three values are supported, `"GlobalSpacelike"`, `"Spacelike"` and `None`.
+Currently, three values are supported, `"GlobalSpacelike"`, `"MultiwaySpacelike"` and `None`.

 `"GlobalSpacelike"` is the default, and is the single-way evolution.
 "Spacelike" refers to relationships between expressions, and "global" means each expression is only used once in an event, so there is always a global state in which all expressions are pairwise spacelike.
 Note that one can obtain different evolutions in this case depending on [the ordering function](#eventorderingfunction).

-`"Spacelike"` evolution is the multiway version of `"GlobalSpacelike"`.
+`"MultiwaySpacelike"` evolution is the multiway version of `"GlobalSpacelike"`.
 Essentially, it evolves it for all possible ordering functions and combines the result to a single evolution object.
 It achieves that by not disabling expressions after they were used.
-Only spacelike separated expressions are matched for any given event, however, so every individual expression of the `"Spacelike"` evolution can be obtained with a particular choice of the event ordering function.
+Only spacelike separated expressions are matched for any given event, however, so every individual expression of the `"MultiwaySpacelike"` evolution can be obtained with a particular choice of the event ordering function.
 (It does not imply that it can actually be done in *SetReplace* as only few ordering functions are implemented at this time.)